JamesPImes/pyTRSplat/docs/source/modules/quickstart.rst

 Reference the section on :ref:`default lots <default_lots>`, which might be enough for handling lots in 'typical' sections.

-If your land description has unpredictable lots, you'll probably want to define lots in a :ref:`csv file and load them <lot_defs_csv>`.
+If your land description has unpredictable lots, you may want to define lots in a :ref:`csv file and load them <lot_defs_csv>`.
+Alternatively, you can use the :ref:`prompt_define=True <prompt_define>` parameter to ask the user to define them individually in the console.

 Typical Workflow